simitii/simitii.github.io/index.md

 <p style="text-align: center;">
   I am passioned about Artificial General Intelligence research.
-I am planning to work on this passion as a professional researcher for the rest of my life.
-This is a multidisciplinary goal such that it involves Neuroscience, Cognitive Science, Machine Learning and Mathematics.
-I try to understand and use every possible perspective about the Artificial Intelligence research.
+I plan to work on this passion as a professional researcher for the rest of my life.
+I try to learn and use every possible perspective about the Artificial Intelligence research.
+This is a multidisciplinary goal such that it involves Neuroscience, Cognitive Science, Machine Learning, Mathematics and more.
 </p>

 <p style="text-align: center;">